nguyenhuy158/springcommerce/README.md

   - [ ] A brief explanation for software development principles, patterns and practices being applied.
   - [ ] A brief explanation for the code structure.
-  - [ ] All required steps in order to get the application run on a local computer.
+  - [x] All required steps in order to get the application run on a local computer.
+    To run the application on a local computer, please follow the steps below:

+    1. Download and install version `17` of the `Java Development Kit (JDK)` on your computer.
+The download link can be found at https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html.
+    2. Download and install `Docker` from https://www.docker.com/products/docker-desktop/.
+    3. Download and install `Visual Studio Code (vscode)` from https://code.visualstudio.com/download.
+    4. Download and enable the `Spring Boot Extension Pack` extension in vscode.
+The extension can be downloaded from https://marketplace.visualstudio.com/items?itemName=vmware.vscode-boot-dev-pack.
+    5. Download and enable the `Extension Pack for Java extension` in vscode.
+The extension can be downloaded from https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack.
+    6. Download the `source code` from https://github.com/nguyenhuy158/springcommerce and open it in vscode.
+    7. Run the `docker-compose.yml` file located at `/src/main/resources/docker-compose.yml` using the command `docker compose up -d`.
+    8. Press `ctrl + shift + p` in vscode and enter `Spring Boot Dashboard:run...`.
+The application should now be running.

   - [ ] Full CURL commands or Postman snapshots to verify the APIs (include full request endpoints, HTTP Headers and request payload if any).